-Let us briefly explain how the 4-6 structure of the PLM in Eq.(\ref{PP}) can arise following the spirit of Pisaraski outlined in Ref.~\cite{Pisarski:2001pe}.
-The key is the presence of charge-two PL, ${l}_2$, which always allows a cubic coupling with the basic PL, $l$, like ${l}^2{l}_2^*$.
+Let us briefly explain how the 4-6 structure of the PLM in Eq.(\ref{PP}) can arise following the spirit of Pisarski outlined in Ref.~\cite{Pisarski:2001pe}.
+The key is the presence of charge-two PL, ${l}_2$, which always allows a cubic coupling with the fundamental PL, $l$, like ${l}^2{l}_2^*$.
 The most general two-field model is given by

 with taking $a_{12}$ to be real.
-Assuming $m_2$ heavy while $m$ light around $T_c$, then ${l}_2$ can be integrated out.
-Among others, this procedure produces a four-point interactions $|{l}_1|^4$ with a negative coupling $-a_{12}^2/m_2^2\equiv -\wt \ld_2<0$.
-The negativeness of the induced quartic coupling is robust, because, in terms of the $l l \to ll$ scattering process, it arises from the $l_2$-scalar exchange involving the trilinear $a_{12}$ interaction, which gives rise to the repulsive potential for the two $l$ probes (in the nonrelativistic limit).
+Assuming $m_2$ to be heavy while taking $m$ to be light around $T_c$, then ${l}_2$ can be integrated out.
+Among others, this procedure produces four-point interactions $|{l}_1|^4$ with a negative coupling $-a_{12}^2/m_2^2\equiv -\wt \ld_2<0$.
+The negativeness of the induced quartic coupling is robust, because, in terms of the $l l \to ll$ scattering process, it arises from the $l_2$-scalar exchange involving the trilinear $a_{12}$ interaction, which gives rise to the repulsive potential among the two $l$ probes (in the nonrelativistic limit).
 The total effective PLM below the $m_2$ scale reads

 Hence, if the bare coupling $\ld_1$ is properly chosen to make $\ld_1<\wt\ld_2$, the total quartic coupling is naturally negative, triggering the FOPT.
 Moreover, when we turn off either $\ld_{2}$ or $\ld_{12}$ for simplicity or minimality, then the above model respectively gives rise to the 4-6 (as in Eq.(\ref{PP})) or 4-8 structure as desired -- which we shall call the 4-6 and 4-8 PLMs, respectively.